Family relaxing together in their living room

 The Bottom Line

 Any test is better than no test.
 If you have never tested, start with a short-term test today.
 You can always follow up with a long-term test later.
 The worst approach is to keep planning to test and never actually doing it.
-Use our cost estimator so you are prepared if mitigation is needed.
+Use our calculate your mitigation cost so you are prepared if mitigation is needed.

 7. Professional vs DIY for Each Type